Mumbai court stays summons issued to Mamata Banerjee in case of disrespecting national anthem | Law-Order

 Vivekanand Gupta, a functionary of the BJP's Mumbai unit, had approached the magistrate court with a complaint alleging that Banerjee did not stand when the national anthem was played at an event during her visit to Mumbai in December 2021.

+Gupta has accused Banerjee of disrespecting the national anthem and demanded that an FIR be registered against her under provisions of the Prevention of Insults to National Honour Act.

-Taking cognisance of the complaint, the magistrate court had issued summons to Banerjee earlier this month.
-It had directed her to appear before the court on March 2.
+Taking cognisance of the complaint, the magistrate court had issued summons to Banerjee earlier this month and had directed her to appear before the court on March 2.

-The West Bengal chief minister had challenged the lower court’s order before the sessions court.
+The West Bengal chief minister, however, moved a review petition before the sessions court, praying for stay on the magistrate court's proceedings.

-As the matter came up for its first hearing on Friday, judge R N Rokade issued a notice to the respondent (Gupta), and stayed the summons issued by the magistrate court till March 25, when the matter is listed for appearance.
+Senior counsel Majeed Memon, appearing for Banerjee, argued that no ingredients under relevant section of the Prevention of Insults to National Honour Act, 1971 were made out in the application (before the magistrate court) of the complainant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)